RichVelo/flappyBirdRN/README.md

 # flappyBirdRN

-Following along with a tutorial to have a crack at React-native
+Following along with a tutorial (https://www.youtube.com/watch?v=dhpjjAxKbHE) to have a crack at React-native - a simple game seemed liek a good way to do so

 Set up using expo (https://expo.dev)